-As a result, if the presumption of recovery through sale is rebutted for the building, the deferred tax liability relating to the investment property is 22(18 + 4).
+As a result, if the presumption of recovery through sale is rebutted for the building, the deferred tax liability relating to the investment property is 22 (18 + 4).

-- 51D The rebuttable presumption in paragraph 51C also applies when a deferred tax liability or a deferred tax asset arises from measuring investment property in a business combination if the entity will use the fair value model when subsequently measuring that investment property. - 51E Paragraphs 51B-51D do not change the requirements to apply the principles in paragraphs 24-33 (deductible temporary differences) and paragraphs 34-36 (unused tax losses and unused tax credits) of this Standard when recognising and measuring deferred tax assets. - 52A In some jurisdictions, income taxes are payable at a higher or lower rate if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
+- The rebuttable presumption in paragraph 51C also applies when a deferred tax liability or a deferred tax asset arises from measuring investment property in a business combination if the entity will use the fair value model when subsequently measuring that investment property. - Paragraphs 51B-51D do not change the requirements to apply the principles in paragraphs 24-33 (deductible temporary differences) and paragraphs 34-36 (unused tax losses and unused tax credits) of this Standard when recognising and measuring deferred tax assets. - 52 [moved and renumbered 51A] - In some jurisdictions, income taxes are payable at a higher or lower rate if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
 In some other jurisdictions, income taxes may be refundable or payable if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
-In these circumstances, current and deferred tax assets and liabilities are measured at the tax rate applicable to undistributed profits. - 52B In the circumstances described in paragraph 52A, the income tax consequences of dividends are recognised when a liability to pay the dividend is recognised.
-The income tax consequences of dividends are more directly linked to past transactions or events than to distributions to owners.
-Therefore, the income tax consequences of dividends are recognised in profit or loss for the period as required by paragraph 58 except to the extent that the income tax consequences of dividends arise from the circumstances described in paragraph 58(a) and (b).
+In these circumstances, current and deferred tax assets and liabilities are measured at the tax rate applicable to undistributed profits. - 52B [Deleted]

-Example Illustrating Paragraphs 52A and 52B
+Example Illustrating Paragraphs 52A and 57A